 - 2.1.1.
-The Council's Medium-Term Strategy and Financial Plan, adopted in February 2018, provides council-wide priorities, and these have been developed into some clear outcomes and measures by officers and members.
+The Council's Medium-Term Financial Strategy 2019-22, adopted by the Council on 11 February 2019, provides council-wide priorities, and these have been developed into some clear outcomes and measures by officers and members.
+The Policy and Resources Committee agreed to developing a whole Council Six Year business plan on 26 January 2019.
 With regards to the development of Norfolk Futures, framed by four key principles, which considers seven priorities that the Council is working towards achieving, the Council is leading on, and delivering, changes, and is becoming more strategic with the right attitudes and skills, able to change at pace while shedding cost.
 The Council is continuing to strengthen governance and performance management, which include effective risk management arrangements.
 The overall direction should move towards a reduction in corporate risk scores, wherever possible. - 2.1.2.
 Following the full Council meeting on 10th December 2018, Members have voted to move to a Cabinet System as of May 2019.
-Considering this, the implications of organisational change for Annual Governance reporting, Risk Management and internal controls are being monitored.

-A Medium-Term Risk Management Strategy has been initiated, and is currently being developed by the Risk Management Officer, whereby the current and future activities of the Risk Management Function, carried out to further embed the Risk Management Policy, will be formally documented.
+Considering this, the implications of organisational change for Annual Governance reporting, Risk Management and internal controls are being monitored. - A Medium-Term Risk Management Strategy has been initiated and is currently being developed by the Risk Management Officer, whereby the current and future activities of the Risk Management Function, carried out to further embed the Risk Management Policy, will be formally documented.